AndrewwChon/PLL_MOSbius/README.md

 ## Team

-Xianglin Pu, Qizhe Wu, Jingde He, Andrew Chon
+Xianglin Pu, Qizhe Wu, Jingde Hu, Andrew Chon
 - Graduate Students of the Analog and RF Integrated Circuits Research Lab at Columbia University in the City of New York

 ## IIC-OSIC-TOOLS Design Project Template (GlobalFoundries 180nm)